BLOGMAS 2023 ~ DAY 16 ~ FAVORITE DECORATIONS & ORNAMENTS ~ BLOG 365.343B

 Advent itself is Christian followers remembering the birth of Christ in celebration of His birth and the anticipation of His return.
 Advent originates from Latin meaning “coming” or “arrival.
 Advent begins on the 4th Sunday before Christmas.

-This year the first Sunday IS TODAY, December 4th.
-The second one is December 11th and the third will be December 18th.
+This year the first Sunday was November 26th, the second IS TODAY, December 3rd and the third one will be the 12th.
 The third one is also known as Gaudette Sunday and is a time of rejoicing that the fast is almost over.

 Advent calendars are a cute little way to help kids not only countdown to Christmas, but also learn along the way.
 Many families offer up a daily scripture or devotional reading to go along with the chocolate treat as a way to stay focused on the reason for the season.